tribui1912/AIDoctor-COMPE561/hospital-website/backend/readme.md

    psql postgres

    # In PostgreSQL prompt, create databases
-   CREATE USER myuser WITH PASSWORD 'mypassword' CREATEDB; (use this for .env file) CREATE DATABASE hospital_db OWNER myuser;
+   CREATE USER myuser WITH PASSWORD 'mypassword' CREATEDB; ### Change depend on how you set up your user and use this for .env file
+   CREATE DATABASE hospital_db OWNER myuser;
    CREATE DATABASE hospital_test_db OWNER myuser;
    GRANT ALL PRIVILEGES ON DATABASE hospital_db TO myuser;